Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 Hi, I am Chengxuan Qian, an incoming CS PhD student at University of California, Santa Barbara (UCSB), advised by Prof. [Yao Qin](https://yaoqin1.github.io/).
 Previously, I was fortunate to collaborate with [Zhengzhong Tu](https://vztu.github.io/), [Yue Zhao](https://viterbi-web.usc.edu/~yzhao010/), [Manling Li](https://limanling.github.io/) and [Han Liu](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/liu-han.html) during my undergraduate years.

 My research focuses on **identifying and eliminating barriers** to **foundation models** reaching **superintelligence**.
 Foundation models grow from large-scale, static, and idealized settings, yet the real world is dynamic and partially observable.
 Can they actively explore, interact with tools and environments, and connect with memory?
-Can they simulate world dynamics, imagine future states, and continually evolve from experience?
-I aim to teach machines to think like humans and explore frontiers beyond human reach.
+Can they simulate world dynamics, imagine future states, and continually evolve from experience? **I aim to teach machines to think like humans and explore frontiers beyond human reach**.